po1sigala/live/01-Class-Content/09-NodeJS/02-Homework/README.md

 You are required to submit the following:

-* An animated GIF demonstrating the app functionality
+* A video demonstrating the app functionality

 * A generated README.md file for a project repo.